Suresh Oberoi: Modelling and radio shows

 In his early Mumbai years, his prior radio show experience and his well received voice kept him going and his contacts with advertising agencies led to him being picked up as a model for Charminar cigarettes and Lifebuoy soaps, making him one of the leading models by late 1970s.

 Bollywood

-In late 1977 he made his debut with Jeevan Mukt.
-He did lead roles in films like Ek Baar Phir in 1980, but the film was not commercially successful.
+In late 1977, he made his debut in Jeevan Mukt.
+He played lead roles in films like Ek Baar Phir in 1980, but the film was not commercially successful.
 Later he was part of the radio program Mukaddar Ka Sikandar.
-Then he accepted character roles in Kartavya, Ek Baar Kaho, Surraksha and Khanjar between 1979 and 80, which were commercially successful.
+Then he accepted character roles in Kartavya, Ek Baar Kaho, Surraksha and Khanjar in 1979 and 1980, which were commercially successful.

-He gained recognition nationally for his supporting role as a Police Inspector Sharma in the 1980 film Phir Wahi Raat, starring Rajesh Khanna in the lead and directed by Danny Denzongpa, which was both critically acclaimed and commercially successful.
+He gained recognition nationally for his supporting role as Police Inspector Sharma in the 1980 film Phir Wahi Raat, starring Rajesh Khanna in the lead role and directed by Danny Denzongpa, which was both critically acclaimed and commercially successful.
 It also laid the foundation for him being cast as a police inspector in many of his future films.